suwanaloet/sheet-music-space/README.md

     * Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).

     * Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+# Installation
+For private/local use, or to branch off of this codebase on your own, either clone or download the repository to your local computer.
+Run "npm install" from the root folder (one level above the client and server folders) and the script will install the dependencies for the root, client, and serverside folders.
+Then run "npm start" from the root folder to start up the application!
+Heroku deploy friendly ready to go.

+# Contributing
+Sean Suwanaloet

+# Questions?
+Want more features?
+Contact me at suwanaloet@wisc.edu